easbarba/scratch/README.md

 # Scratch

-Scratch challengers on Operational tasks and Programming concepts.
+Challenges on Operational tasks and programming concepts.